alexnarvais/docs/Opto22/Codesys/groov_epic_rio_setup.md

 2. After purchasing the license, activate the license to enable access to the shell download license file, using the following link:
    https://www.opto22.com/my-opto/manage-groov/activate-groov
-3. After the activation a **Download License File** button will appear to enable the license file to be downloaded.
+3. After the activation, a **Download License File** button will appear to enable the license file to be downloaded.
    See the image below for reference:
    ![](img/shell_download_license_File.png)
 4. Goto the **GROOV Manage** web application and navigate to the **License** page and upload the license from **Step 3**